-Please note, however, that we're big fans of supporting YouTubers you love by allowing them to show you ads.
-You can easily whitelist specific YouTube channels in Chrome, Edge, Firefox, and Opera.
+By the way, we're big fans of supporting YouTubers you love by allowing them to show you ads.
+You can easily whitelist specific YouTube channels in Chrome, Microsoft Edge, and Firefox.
 (Safari doesn't allow us to offer this feature yet.)
+Please note, if you do whitelist a channel, you may not be able to skip its ads.

-On mobile, watch videos in a browser, not a YouTube app
+On mobile devices, watch videos in a browser, not the YouTube app

 AdBlock is a browser extension.
 We can only block ads that appear on web pages you visit in your browser.
 If you use a mobile browser that supports AdBlock (Safari on iOS devices; Samsung Internet and Firefox on Android devices), then try watching videos on Youtube.com.